Palace Modello

-Palace Modello (Palača Modello; Palazzo Modello) was built in 1885 in Rijeka, Croatia, on the place of the destroyed and demolished Adamichev (Adamićev) theater.
+Palace Modello (Palača Modello; Palazzo Modello) is a Baroque Revival building in Rijeka, Croatia.
+It was built in 1885 on the place of the destroyed and demolished Adamichev (Adamićev) theater.
 The palace was designed by the Viennese buro Fellner & Helmer led by Ferdinand Fellner and Herman Helmer.
-Building commenced in 1883 and completed in 1885.
+Building commenced in 1883 by Rijeka Bank and completed in 1885.
+Modelo Palace is situated within sight of the Croatian National Theatre in honor Ivan Zajc.

-The palace was built for the Rijeka Bank and cashboxes of the Savings Banks.
-The Palace Modello has a luxurious facade.
+The Palace Modello is one of Rijeka's most notable buildings, known for its detailed facade.
 It is rich in decorative elements in the style of the late renaissance and baroque.
-Decorative items were made by the sculptor Ignazio Donegani.
+Decorative items were made by the Venetian sculptor Ignazio Donegani.

-Modelo Palace is situated within sight of the Croatian National Theatre in honor Ivan Zajc, which was built in 1885 by the Buro Fellner & Helmer to replace the destroyed Adamichev theater.

 The Attractive gala hall, which is now an audience of Italian Cultural Club (Comunità degli italiani di Fiume) is decorated with magnificent stucco.
 The public library of Rijeka city is currently operating on the ground floor.